30 Best Books About Dads to Read for Father’s Day

 Many Ways to Say I Love You: Wisdom for Parents and Children from Mister Rogers by Fred Rogers

 Who doesn’t love Mister Rogers?
 While you may know him for his eponymous children’s show, you may not know that he was also a tireless advocate for children and educational television.
 In Many Ways to Say I Love You, he shares some words of wisdom for parents that are equally valuable for both new dads and fathers with grown children.
 If you grew up watching Mister Rogers on television with your dad, it’s sure to bring up sweet memories for both of you.

 Beartown by Frederik Backman

 If you and your dad bond over sports, you’ll want to get him a copy of this book—and one for yourself, too!
 The title refers to the Bears of Beartown, a high school hockey team that’s striving for its day in the sun.
 They are the pride of their town, but their star player’s sense of entitlement and privilege just may ruin everything.
 This universal tale is all about the ties that bind people and communities together.
 As Backman says in the book, “Never trust people who don’t have something in their lives that they love beyond all reason.”
 It’s an especially good book to share with dads who are loved beyond all reason.
-Remind him of that with this book and a homemade Father’s Day craft from the kids.

 Want more deals and product picks sent directly to your inbox?
 Sign up for the Stuff We Love newsletter!